 - Duration of protection lasts for at least 7 months and almost certainly for more than a year.

-- Of the more than 3.6 million persons vaccinated with either mRNA vaccine, approximately 70% have reported pain at the injection site, 31% have reported fatigue (31%), and 26% headache.
+- In persons vaccinated with either mRNA vaccine, approximately 70% have reported pain at the injection site, 31% have reported fatigue (31%), and 26% headache.
 Rates are much higher after dose 2.
 Other systemic side effects are low.

 - Occurrences of immediate allergic reaction or anaphylaxis with mRNA vaccines remain rare, and reactions have uniformly responded immediately to epinephrine.
 Contraindications to vaccination are immediate allergic reaction or anaphylaxis after a previous dose of the vaccine or separately to any of its components (including polyethylene glycol [PEG] for mRNA vaccines and polysorbate for the Janssen/J&J vaccine); polysorbate is found in some drugs and food preparations.